Virtual Accounting

 Cash can get stuck in receivables or leave too fast via early vendor payments.
 The dashboard makes the cycle visible and actionable.

-• Accounts receivable aging buckets, 0–30, 31–60, 61–90, and 90 plus, total overdue and top overdue customers for targeted calls.
+• Accounts receivable aging buckets: 0 to 30, 31 to 60, 61 to 90, and 90 plus days.
+Total overdue and top overdue customers for targeted calls.

-• Days sales outstanding with trend, if DSO rises, tighten credit, follow up sooner, or offer early pay incentives.
+• Days sales outstanding with trend: if DSO rises, tighten credit, follow up sooner, or offer early pay incentives.

-• Accounts payable aging, total overdue and top vendors due soon, plan payments to avoid late fees and maintain terms.
+• Accounts payable aging: total overdue and top vendors due soon.
+Plan payments to avoid late fees and maintain terms.

-• Days payable outstanding with trend, balance vendor goodwill and cash health.
+• Days payable outstanding with trend: balance vendor goodwill and cash health.

-• Cash conversion cycle, DSO plus days inventory outstanding minus DPO, shorter equals faster cash back.
+• Cash conversion cycle: DSO plus days inventory outstanding minus DPO.
+Shorter equals faster cash back.

 Revenue and growth visibility